ChainMovers/dtp/docs/ref/design.md

 ## Public Broadcasting

-Similar to unidirectional, but without encryption and using Broadcast objects instead of a Pipe and Transport control.
+Similar to unidirectional, but without encryption and using Broadcast objects instead of a Pipe&Transport control.

 <figure markdown>![](../assets/images/ref_broadcast.png)<p>Broadcasting Specific Objects</p></figure>

-The broadcast control implements some related crypto-economic feature.
+Broadcasters may require some different crypto-economic capability.
 Examples:

-* A live broadcaster has to pay for the gas fee and storage, which is wasteful if there is no one listening... one option will be to let DTP stop writing the stream until there are enough fund from listeners to cover, say, the production cost of the next 1 minute.
+* A live broadcast is wasteful if there is no one listening... one option will be to let DTP stop stream until there are enough fund from listeners to cover, say, the production cost of the next 1 minute.
 DTP would handle the automatic "on air" logic and fairly spread the cost among the contributors.
-* Listener may choose to tip and message a live talking broadcaster (special requests).
+* Listener may choose to tip a live broadcaster (for special requests?).

-There are some technical challenges particular to broadcasting (See [Future Work](future_work.md#broadcasting-challenges)).
+There are also some technical challenges particular to broadcasting (See [Future Work](future_work.md#broadcasting-challenges)).